 Next Generation Weather Radar (NEXRAD)

-NEXRAD systems are Doppler weather radars that detect and produce over 100 different long-range and high-altitude weather observations and products, including areas of precipitation, winds, and thunderstorms.
-This weather information provides the location, time of arrival, and severity of weather conditions to determine the best routing for aircraft.
-The NWS collects and redistributes NEXRAD weather data from radars it operates as well as some of FAA's 12 radars and creates forecasts that are used in all phases of flight.
-FAA's Weather and Radar Processor, Integrated Terminal Weather System, and the Corridor Integrated Weather System process NEXRAD products and services.
+NEXRAD systems are Doppler weather radars that detect and produce over 100 different long-range and high-altitude weather observations and products, including areas of precipitation, winds and thunderstorms.
+This weather information provides the location, time of arrival and severity of weather conditions to determine the best routing for aircraft.
+The NWS collects and redistributes NEXRAD weather data from NWS radars as well as some of FAA's 12 radars and creates forecasts that are used in all phases of flight.
+The FAA's Weather and Radar Processor, Integrated Terminal Weather System and Corridor Integrated Weather System process NEXRAD products and services.

 Benefits